Indo-Parthian kingdom

-The Indo-Parthian kingdom, also known as Pahlavas or Pahlawas in ancient Sanskrit texts. was a Parthian kingdom founded by Gondophares in the Indus Valley (modern-day Pakistan) and was active from 19 CE to c.
-226 CE.
-At their zenith, they ruled an area covering parts of eastern Iran, various parts of Afghanistan and the northwest regions of the Indian subcontinent (most of modern Pakistan and parts of northwestern India).
-The rulers may have been members of the House of Suren, and the kingdom has even been called the "Suren Kingdom" by some authors.
+The Indo-Parthian kingdom, also known as Pahlavas in the ancient Sanskrit texts, was a syncretic state founded by Gondophares I in the first century CE.
+At its zenith, Gondophares ruled an area which today covers parts of eastern Iran, parts of Afghanistan, most of Pakistan and parts of northwestern India.
+Indo-Parthians continued to rule in some areas until 226 CE, with Paratarajas continuing until late 3rd century.

-The kingdom was founded in 19/20 when the governor of Drangiana (Sakastan) Gondophares declared independence from the Parthian Empire.
-He would later make expeditions to the east, conquering territory from the Indo-Scythians and Indo-Greeks, thus transforming his kingdom into an empire.
-(Note: "As a result, the Indo-Greek kingdom emerged to the south, but it did not exist long and was soon replaced by the Indo-Parthian kingdom.")
-The domains of the Indo-Parthians were greatly reduced following the invasions of the Kushans in the second half of the 1st. century.
+The kingdom was founded in 19/20 when the governor of Drangiana (Sakastan) Gondophares I declared independence from the Parthian Empire.
+He would later make expeditions to the east, conquer territory from the Indo-Scythians and Indo-Greeks and thus transforming his kingdom into an empire.
+(Note: "As a result, the Indo-Greek kingdom emerged to the south but it did not exist long and was soon replaced by the Indo-Parthian kingdom.")
+The domains of the Indo-Parthians were greatly reduced following the invasions of the Kushans in the second half of the 1st century.
 They managed to retain control of Sakastan, until its conquest by the Sasanian Empire in c.
 224/5.
 In Baluchistan, the Paratarajas, a local Indo-Parthian dynasty, fell into the orbit of the Sasanian Empire circa 262 CE.

-The Indo-Parthians are noted for the construction of the Buddhist monastery Takht-i-Bahi (UNESCO World Heritage Site) in Mardan, Pakistan.
+The Indo-Parthians are noted for the construction of the Buddhist monastery Takht-i-Bahi (a UNESCO World Heritage Site) in Mardan, Pakistan.

 Name

-The name "Indo-Parthian" is a name given by modern scholars to a royal dynasty with loose kinship to each other.
-The dynasty was also called Pahlavas in Puranic and Mahabharata texts.
+The name "Indo-Parthian" is given by modern scholars to a royal dynasty whose members were loosely related to each other.
+The dynasty was also called "Pahlavas" in Puranic and Mahabharata texts.
+Its rulers may have been members of the House of Suren, and the kingdom has even been called the "Suren Kingdom" by some authors.